KaeroDot/info-strings/README.md

 ## LabVIEW VIs

+Main VIs are `Add Key or Table.vi` and `Get Key or Table.vi`.
+VIs are polymorphic, so they adapt to the input.
+VI `Insert Info Data.vi` is used to insert new info strings at desired section of existing info string. `Load Info.vi` and `Save Info.vi` loads and saves from a file.

+Reading matrices is not yet finished.

 ## Why yet another data format?
 There are other data serialization formats.
 However these formats were usually developed by